Tag

 • you want something elegant, cultural, or relaxing

 The reason so many people still call this Mario Kart in Japan is that older versions of these tours leaned much harder into Nintendo-style branding and costumes.
 That is no longer the case.
+Nintendo ended up suing one of the company operating this activity (conveniently called MariCar), and won.
+Other operators had to follow and remove any reference to Nintendo and Mario Kart from their offering.
 If you look at the current Street Kart site, they make it clear they are not affiliated with Nintendo.

 As for what locals think, the honest answer is: mixed, but mostly not a major issue in your day-to-day experience as a visitor.